-We emphasise that the main difference between these two models is the choice of the prior distribution to emphasise solutions based on either optimal hyperparameters based on Bayesian Occam's razor or the MHD force balance.
-The current tomography model makes use of the Gaussian process prior of the plasma current distributions with the optimal hyperparameters, and on the other hand, the equilibrium model imposes the MHD force balance by the equilibrium prior.
+We remark that the difference between these two models can be seen as a choice of prior knowledge.
+The model without the equilibrium prior takes the Gaussian process prior $J_\phi$ which forces $J_\phi$ distribution to be smooth, on the other hand, the other model takes the equilibrium prior which excludes non-equilibrium solutions.